Best private Google alternatives: The ultimate list to De-Google your life in 2025.

 Change your Android operating system

-If you’re wanting to de-Google your Android device, we’d recommend installing a new OS like LineageOS, GrapheneOS, or CalyxOS.
-This way you can still use your Android device, but have no ties to Google
+If you’re wanting to de-Google your Android device, we’d recommend installing a new OS like LineageOS, GrapheneOS, CalyxOS, or /e/OS/.
+This way you can still use your Android device, but with no ties to Google.

 Swap out your Android OS with one of these:

-CalyxOS is our final alternative operating system which comes with argueably some of the strongest privacy features baked in.
+CalyxOS is another alternative operating system that comes with arguably some of the strongest privacy features baked in.
 Calyx comes with Signal, the Tor Browser, and VPN support through the Calyx Institute.
-It also comes with our two previously recommended app stores F-Droid and Aurora installed for quick access to any additional apps you might need.
+It also comes with our two previously recommended app stores, F-Droid and Aurora, installed for quick access to any additional apps you might need.

 Getting up and running with all of these alternatives is quick and easy, even for those with a less technical background.
 Should you run into any problems during setup, each operating system offers ample documentation and assistance through community forums.